 Should I bring my fitness certificates or a portfolio with me?

+Absolutely!
 Bring your fitness industry certificates with you to your interview.
 If you have any client testimonials, bring those too in order to support your expertise.

 Bringing proof of your qualifications and experience achieves a couple of things.